wp-plugins/searchfit-shortcodes/readme.txt

 Stable tag: 1.0.0
 License: GPLv2

-This plugin allows you to use shortcodes to visualize products from your SearchFit store to your WordPress blog.
+The SearchFit WordPress plugin gives the ability to use shortcodes to visualize products on the WordPress pages directly from the SearchFit store.

 == Description ==

 SearchFit is the ultimate online shopping cart solution.
 Driven by visionary thinking, the ecommerce platform combines two key components for online business success.
 SearchFit builds user-friendly and search engine friendly websites.

-This plugin allows you to use shortcodes to visualize products from your SearchFit store to your WordPress blog.
+The SearchFit WordPress plugin gives the ability to use shortcodes to visualize products on the WordPress pages directly from the SearchFit store.

 == Installation ==